waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## II.
 Active Puzzles & Hypotheses

 ## III.
 Process & Strategy Insights
-- **Immediate Maintenance is Paramount:** My repeated failure to fix my `find_path` tool immediately was a critical process violation.
-The tool failed to account for elevation changes and `gate_offscreen` tiles.
-This has now been corrected.
+- **Immediate Maintenance is Paramount:** My `find_path` tool has failed *again* due to not handling `gate_offscreen` tiles.
+My previous 'fix' was insufficient.
+This is a recurring critical process failure.
+Correcting this tool permanently is the absolute top priority.
 Tool/agent/notepad maintenance MUST be performed as the highest priority upon identifying an issue.
 Deferring these tasks is unacceptable.
 - **Challenge Assumptions:** My assumption that the eastern and western sections of the Seafoam Islands were connected was wrong.
 I need to be more open to the possibility of isolated, separate dungeon areas.
 - **Tool Reliability:** The `boulder_push_planner` correctly identified an unreachable puzzle, proving its logic is sound.
 This reinforces the need to trust my tools once they are properly built and tested.
 - **Map Marker Discipline:** I must stop creating redundant markers for objects already tracked in the game state (NPCs, signs, etc.).
 This clutters my map memory and is inefficient.